irsbugs/xml-database-generator/README.md

 # xml-database-generator

-*pet_club.py* will generate an xml file that simulates a database for members of a Pet Club.
+*pet_club.py* will generate a xml file that simulates a database for members of a Pet Club.
 This xml file may then be used to aid in learning to use [BaseX](http://basex.org/) or the python module [BaseXClient](https://pypi.org/project/BaseXClient/).

 The program defaults to generating a Pet Club with 4 x members.
 A command line argument allows the setting of the number of members.